 The following printing errors WILL be reimbursed.
 These types of errors were caused by a malfunction in the system or printing device.

-- The print job ran out of ink or the paper jammed during printing.
-You need to present the partially printed portion or jammed paper in order to get reimbursed for the whole print job.
+- The print job ran out of media or jammed during printing.
+You need to present the partially printed portion in order to get reimbursed for the whole print job.

 - Printing jobs that completely spooled, but then never printed.
 Please note that if the job did not spool completely, then it was not charged to the PaperCut.

-- If you cancel your job part of the way through, you need to being the printed portion of your plot and you will only be charged for the portion of the plot that actually printed.
+- If you cancel your job part of the way through, you need to bring the printed portion of your print and you will only be charged for the portion of the plot that actually printed.